The Bousfield-Kuhn functor and Topological Andre-Quillen cohomology: Introduction

 \subsection{Acknowledgments}

 The first author learned many of the techniques employed in this paper through conversations with his Ph.D. student Jennifer French, and also benefited from many conversations with Jacob Lurie.
 Mike Hopkins suggested a version of the comparison map.
 In some sense much of this paper completes a project initially suggested and pursued by Matthew Ando, Paul Goerss, Mike Hopkins, and Neil Strickland, relating $\Delta^q$ to the Tits building for $GL_h(\FF_p)$.
 Johann Sigurdsson and Neil Strickland have also studied the Morava $E$-homology of $L(k)$, but from a slightly different perspective than taken in this paper.
 The authors are indebted to Nick Kuhn, for pointing out a critical error in an earlier version of this paper, and to Greg Arone, Michael Ching, and Gijs Heuts, for generously sharing their unique insights on the results of this paper.
 The first author would also like to thank Jack Morava, whose enthusiasm about this project was an invaluable source of motivation when technical obstacles began to multiply.
+Finally, the authors would like to thank the referee, for their valuable comments.
 The first author was supported by NSF grants DMS-1050466, DMS-1452111, and DMS-1611786, and the second author was supported by NSF grants DMS-1006054 and DMS-1406121.